CtrlK

 Workflow Clarity

 The multi-step workflow is clearly sequenced: parse arguments → assess complexity → gather context → generate prompt → execute → monitor → return result.
 Each step has explicit instructions.
-Monitoring includes validation checkpoints (check if summary exists, wc -l for activity, tail -n 3 for status).
+Monitoring includes validation checkpoints (check if summary exists, check line count, tail for status).
 Background vs foreground decision criteria are explicit.
-The 'Do NOT' section provides important guardrails.
+The 'Do NOT' anti-patterns for monitoring serve as important guardrails.

 3 / 3